Free IQ Test

-As there are many different individual IQ tests available, it is difficult to list a definitive description of IQ test content.
+As there are many different individual Intelligence Quotient tests available, it is difficult to list a definitive description of test content.
 The following is based on the Wechsler Adult Intelligence Scale (WAIS), which is the most widely used individual IQ test.

 The WAIS-IV (4th Edition) identifies four index scores which represent the major components which make up intelligence:

 - Verbal Comprehension Index

 Collectively, these four main index scores are comprised of 15 subtests, 10 of which are considered “core” subtests.
 They are organized as follows: